-Too much barking in one go or consistent barking throughout the day can drive us potty.
+Too much barking in one go or consistent barking throughout the day can drive us crazy.
 It can also lead to complaints from the neighbours, lack of sleep and a raised anxiety of the entire household.
-There are ways to tackle the problem, but beware: most solutions require time, patience, temperance and tolerance.
+There are ways to tackle the problem, but beware: most solutions require time, patience, consistency, and tolerance.

 Rules for training

 When it comes to training a dog remember the following rules of sensible and responsible dog ownership:

 - Don't yell at your dog to be quiet; this will just increase her general excitement, or she may even get scared.